How to buy the best sat nav

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

 The best sat navs and navigation apps will get you to your destination with a minimum of fuss, and smoothly cope with any disruptions or delays en route.
+They are a breeze to install and use.

-But other sat navs and apps are hard to use, with poor routing making them more of a hindrance than help.
+But other sat navs and apps are hard to use, with poor routing making them more of a hindrance than a help.
+They struggle to deal with route recalculations, too, which could leave you going round in circles.
 Our tough tests and expert reviews will help you find the right model for your needs and budget.

+Watch the video above or read our advice below to find out everything you need to know to choose the best sat nav.

+Just want to discover which sat navs and navigation apps we recommend?
+Head over to our sat nav reviews.

 How much does a good sat nav cost?

 Standalone sat navs can range from anywhere between £50 to more than £300.
 Sat nav apps range from free to around £50.
-We've tested sat navs and apps from all the main brands, including Garmin and TomTom, and have found Best Buy sat navs for less than £100 - check out our guide to the best cheap sat navs.
+We've tested sat navs and apps from all the main brands, including Garmin and TomTom, and have found Best Buy sat navs for less than £100 – take a look at our guide to the best cheap sat navs.

 Sat nav apps tend to be cheaper.
 There are lots of free options, including Google Maps and Apple Maps, and even paid-for apps will cost you less than £50.